ScilifelabDataCentre/Anubis/README.md

   - Container of submissions.
   - With info, documents, instructions, etc, for the user (applicant).
   - Configurable fields to be filled in for a submission.
-  - Status: Pending, Testing, Published, Closed, Archived.
+  - Status: Preparation, Published, Closed, Archived.
   - Handled by admin.
+  - Date opened
+  - Date closed (time? local)

 - Submission
   - = Application; the proposal to be reviewed.